 Surrounded by the beautiful William H. Harsha Lake, East Fork State Park is a nature lover's paradise, featuring over 4,870 acres of glistening rivers, majestic scenery, and amazing hills.
 Located just outside of Cincinnati, Ohio, this state park is a must for your next RV vacation.
 You'll have endless opportunities for outdoor recreation in a unique landscape.
 From hiking and biking to fishing and boating, East Fork State Park offers a wide variety of outdoor adventures.

 Once you park your camper at East Fork State Park you can venture out on one of the many nature trails located throughout the park.
 For equestrians, there are five bridle trails for you to explore.
-The three-mile Cascade Trail is a moderate trail that will take you around the lake and is great for hiking as well.
 The 32-mile Steven Newman Worldwalker Perimeter Trail is perfect for those wishing to hike or backpack deeper into the park.
-East Fork State Park is a great RV destination no matter what time of year you visit.
+With over 300 RV campsites, East Fork State Park is a great RV destination no matter what time of year you visit.

 RV Rentals in East Fork State Park